adehecq/make_workflow/README.md

 -> hello3
 There are two independant chains, no file is required to create hello1 and hello3, but hello1 is required for hello2.

+## Python implementation
-The Python implementation with make_workflow is simple:
+The Python implementation with make_workflow is simple and saved in the repo under *test.py*:

 ```python
 import make_workflow as mw